alphagov/paas-developer-docs/docs/deploying_services/postgres.md

       ``cf service SERVICE_INSTANCE ``

-4. When the service status is 'available', run:
+4. Wait until the service status is 'available'.
+You can now bind the PostgreSQL service to your app.
+Run:

     ``cf bind-service APPLICATION SERVICE_INSTANCE``

-    where APPLICATION is the name of your application (exactly as specified in your manifest or push command).
+    where APPLICATION is the name of a deployed instance of your application (exactly as specified in your manifest or push command).

 5. The app should now be able to access PostgreSQL.
 You can check that there are no database connection errors by viewing the recent logs with ``cf logs APP_NAME --recent``.